-On full charge the car should be capable of driving 373 miles.
-One reason behind these figures is aerodynamics; although the car appears to be shaped like other SUVs at first glance, it uses what Lotus has named ‘porosity’, with tunnels and scoops which mean air flows through the vehicle to reduce drag in areas such as the wheelarches.
+Helping the efficiency is the Lotus' unique aerodynamics.
+Although the car appears to be shaped like other SUVs at first glance, it uses what Lotus has named ‘porosity’, with tunnels and scoops which mean air flows through the vehicle to reduce drag in areas such as the wheelarches.

 In addition, it uses active aerodynamics, with vents which open and close depending on the need for cooling or cornering downforce.
 If the car is being driven hard, vents at the front will open to channel cooling air to the brakes and motors.
 If they are not needed, then the vents close to reduce drag.